-As part of this process, the Compensation Committee also evaluates the performance of our CEO each year and makes all decisions regarding her base salary adjustments, target annual cash bonus opportunities, actual cash bonus payments, and long-term incentives in the form of equity awards.
-Our CEO and Executive Chairman are not present during any of the deliberations regarding their respective compensation, and no Named Executive Officer is present during any deliberations regarding their compensation.
+As part of this process, the Compensation Committee also evaluates the performance of our CEO each year and makes all decisions regarding recommending to the Board her base salary adjustments, target annual cash bonus opportunities, actual cash bonus payments, and long-term incentives in the form of equity awards.
+Our CEO is not present during any of the deliberations regarding her compensation, and no Named Executive Officer is present during any deliberations regarding their compensation.